opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

    * : A calibration example on stereo calibration can be found at opencv_source_code/samples/cpp/stereo_calib.cpp
    * : A calibration example on stereo matching can be found at opencv_source_code/samples/cpp/stereo_match.cpp

+   * : PYTHON : A camera calibration sample can be found at opencv_source_code/samples/python2/calibrate.py

 calibrateCamera
 ---------------
 Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.